Effective communication is the cornerstone of nursing. Without it, no level of expertise matters.

 In the workplace, an LPN communicates primarily with colleagues and patients.
 But because professional, social, and therapeutic relationships are fundamentally different, the rules and expectations for communication vary with each.
 The nature of those relationships and their boundaries define how an LPN should approach communication.
 With patients and peers, a respectful tone is a must.

 Speakers have less than seven seconds to make an impression on an audience.
 Messages that are too complex or don’t get to the point may quickly fall on deaf ears.
 Whether an LPN is giving discharge instructions to a patient or reporting symptoms to a physician, making points quickly hooks the audience.
 It also makes it likelier that the audience will remain engaged throughout the conversation.

 Culturally and Generationally Sensitive

 It’s a small world.
-Today’s nurses can expect to work with patients in all age groups and from diverse cultural and socioeconomic backgrounds.
-Communication preferences, from how patients wish to be addressed to which language they prefer to speak, reflect differences in age and culture.
+Today’s LPNs can expect to work with patients in all age groups and from diverse cultural and socioeconomic backgrounds.
+Communication preferences for LPNs, from how patients wish to be addressed to which language they prefer to speak, reflect differences in age and culture.
 When an LPN uses communication approaches that work best for the patient, clinical outcomes improve.

-Patients appreciate expertise, but they’re less likely to benefit from a health care provider’s advice if it’s delivered without compassion.
+Patients appreciate expertise from LPNs, but they’re less likely to benefit from a health care provider’s advice if it’s delivered without compassion.
 Patients in crisis are emotionally vulnerable.
 Nurses see the worst cases in health care regularly and can become desensitized to others’ pain.
 For a patient, an illness is personal.